aflueckiger/KED2023/docs/materials/installation_guide.md

    cd KED2023
    ```

+2. Install the dependency management for Python:

+    ``` bash
+    python3 -m pip install poetry
+    ```

-2. Configure poetry to use the project directory for its virtual environment:
+3. Configure poetry to use the project directory for its virtual environment:

     ```bash
     poetry config virtualenvs.in-project true
     ```

-3. Now, you can install the necessary packages with a single command:
+4. Now, you can install the necessary packages with a single command:

     ```bash
     poetry install